arjunguha/compsci220-scala/website/reading/map/index.md

 In the last chapter, we defined the `List[A]` type and several generic list- processing functions, including `map`.
 Here is the definition of `map` from the last chapter.
-The `map` function applies `f` to every element in a list and the list of results:
+The `map` function applies `f` to every element in a list and produces the list of results:

 {% highlight scala %}
 def map(f: Int => Int, lst: List[Int]): List[Int] = lst match {